The House on Telegraph Hill

-The House on Telegraph Hill is a 1951 American film noir thriller directed by Robert Wise, starring Richard Basehart, Valentina Cortese, and William Lundigan.
+The House on Telegraph Hill is a 1951 American film noir thriller directed by Robert Wise and starring Richard Basehart, Valentina Cortese and William Lundigan.
 The film received an Academy Award nomination for its art direction.
 Telegraph Hill is a dominant hill overlooking the water in northeast San Francisco.

 Plot

-Polish woman Viktoria Kowalska (Valentina Cortese) has lost her home and her husband in the German occupation of Poland, and is imprisoned in the concentration camp at Belsen.
-She befriends another prisoner, Karin Dernakova (Natasha Lytess), who dreams of reuniting with her young son Christopher (Gordon Gebert), who was sent to live in San Francisco with a wealthy aunt.
+Polish Viktoria Kowalska lost her home and her husband in the German occupation of Poland and is imprisoned in the Bergen-Belsen concentration camp.
+She befriends another prisoner, Karin Dernakova, who dreams of reuniting with her young son, Christopher, sent to live in San Francisco with a wealthy aunt.

-Karin dies shortly before the camp can be liberated, and Viktoria, seeing a way to a better life, uses Karin's papers to assume her identity.
-The camp is liberated by the Allies, and Viktoria is interviewed by Major Marc Bennett (William Lundigan), who gets her a place in a camp for people displaced by the war.
-She writes to Karin's Aunt Sophia in San Francisco, but receives a cable from lawyers that Sophia has died.
+Karin dies shortly before the camp is liberated; seeking a better life, Viktoria uses Karin's papers to assume her identity, destroying her own papers.
+When the camp is liberated by the Allies, Viktoria is interviewed by Major Marc Bennett, who secures a place for her in a camp for displaced people.
+Viktoria writes to Karin's aunt Sophia in San Francisco but receives a cable from lawyers that Sophia has died.

-Four years later, Viktoria (still going by the name of Karin) is able to travel to New York City, where she meets with Chris's guardian Alan Spender (Richard Basehart), a distant relative of Sophia.
-"Karin" intends to gain custody of "her" son, but it becomes clear that Sophia has left her fortune to Chris when he comes of age.
-When she realizes that Alan is attracted to her, she decides that it will be easier to stay in America if she has an American husband.
-She allows him to romance her, and they soon marry.
-Alan takes Karin to San Francisco where Chris meets his "mother" for the first time, and she settles into Sophia's Italianate mansion on Telegraph Hill, where Chris lives with Alan and his governess, Margaret (Fay Baker).
+Four years later, using Karin's name, Viktoria travels to New York City, where she meets Chris's guardian, Alan Spender, Sophia's distant relative.
+Viktoria intends to gain custody of Karin's son, but Sophia has left her fortune to Chris when he comes of age.
+Realizing Alan is attracted to her and that it will be easier to stay in the country with an American husband, she allows Alan to romance her, and they soon marry.
+Alan takes "Karin" to San Francisco, where she settles into Sophia's Italianate mansion on Telegraph Hill, where Chris lives with Alan and his governess, Margaret.
+Tensions mount between Karin and Margaret, who has raised Chris, loves Alan, and resents Karin.

-Things seem idyllic at first, but tensions begin to mount between Karin and Margaret, who has not only raised Chris but also is in love with Alan.
-Margaret resents Karin for intruding on her life.
-Karin also is alarmed at the presence of a burnt-out, dangerously damaged playhouse overlooking the hill, which Chris claims to have damaged with an explosion from his toy chemistry set.
-He and Margaret beg her not to tell Alan because Margaret never has, but Karin is perplexed to discover that he already knows about it.
-Karin is pleased, however, to meet Marc Bennett again, learning he is an old schoolmate of her husband and a partner for the law firm that handles Sophia's affairs.
-He is attracted to Karin, as she is to him, but keeps a respectful distance.